Hastu004/weather-app/README.md

 ## About The Project

-TikTok clone is a educational proyect which tries to reproduce the famous TikTok app with React and Vite
+It's a app to check the weather in all location around the world

 ## [Demo (please click here)](https://weatherapp-8ec74.web.app/)